TonyRipa/PlaceValue/README.md

 ComplexPlaceValue
 -------------------
 Whereas, placevalue extended wholeplacevalue by allowing for negative exponents to the right of the decimal point, <i>complexplacevalue.js</i> extends placevalue by allowing for imaginary exponents above the decimal point and negative imaginary exponents below the decimal point.
-ComplexPlaceValue (like PlaceValueComplex) also allows for the digits themselves to be complex.
+ComplexPlaceValue also allows for the digits themselves to be complex.
 ComplexPlaceValue is implemented as a floating point version of <i>wholeplacevaluecomplex2.js</i> (via composition).
 ComplexPlaceValue finds a natural application in the ComplexExponential data type base e<sup>x</sup> where the horizontal axis represents real powers of e<sup>x</sup> to represent things such as cosh(x), and the vertical axis represents imaginary powers of e<sup>x</sup> to represent things like cos(x).
 Laplace's complex number s, which has the property of differentiating anything that it multiplies, exposes its full circular character in this representation.
 Whereas in a+bi form it looks like this:

 <table>
 <tr><td>2+2i</td><td>1+2i</td><td>0+2i</td><td>-1+2i</td><td>-2+2i</td></tr>